PaperMC/docs/docs/paper/dev/api/adventure/components.md

 :::tip

-MiniMessage as a [WebViewer](https://webui.advntr.dev/) which is useful for constructing more complicated components and seeing the results in real time
+MiniMessage has a [WebViewer](https://webui.advntr.dev/) which is useful for constructing more complicated components and seeing the results in real time

 :::